nussjustin/dev.urandom.sh/content/posts/2022/10/19/mysql-in.md

 Filtering a column on a list of values in MySQL can be cumbersome, often requiring the user to dynamically create queries at runtime using `IN (...)`.

-In this post I will explain my problem with this approach, how other SQL databases solve this and how you can (ab)use JSON support in MySQL to solve this problem.
+In this post we will discuss the problem at hand, look at how other SQL databases solve this and how you can (ab)use JSON support in MySQL to avoid this problem in MySQL.

 <!--more-->